-Prerequisite: A grade of C or better in BIO 004 and CHEM 001 or CHEM 010 or CHEM 051 Course Advisory: SCC minimum Math standard and Eligibility for ENGL 001.
+Prerequisite: A minimum grade of C in BIO 004 and CHEM 001 or CHEM 010 or CHEM 051 Course Advisory: Eligibility for English 001 and SCC minimum Math standard.
 This course describes physiological and homeostatic mechanisms of the body systems in health and dysfunctional states.
 The laboratory relates structure to function, uses instrumentation to measure physiological variables, and enables students to critically evaluate functional status.
 Three hours lecture, six hours lab.

-BIO 012 3 Units Environmental Science
+Environmental Science

-Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standard.
+Course Advisory: Eligibility for English 001 and SCC minimum Math standard.
 This course examines the basic concepts of biology (especially ecology), chemistry, and physics to study: (1) human population growth, (2) short and long-term use of resources (such as soil, food, land, renewable and nonrenewable energy, water, and air), and (3) the production of pollution and other wastes.
 Field trips may be required.
 Three hours lecture.